 4.)
 During the mating process, the male will offer his abdomen to the female by somersaulting and displaying his abdomen to her.
 She will begin to drip digestive juices onto his abdomen while he inserts his first palp.
 If he is strong enough, he will insert the second palp and then try to make his escape.
 Most males fail to escape and end up as food for the female.

 5.)
-Once the female has mated, she can store sperm and use it over a period of up to two years to lay several batches of eggs; up to 10.
+Once the female has mated, she can store sperm and use it over a period of up to 2 years to lay several batches of eggs; up to 10.
 Each sac contains up to 250 eggs!

 But wait, there’s more on the redback spider!